Skip to main content

 • Students who are adjudicated.

-• Students who are wards of the state and are in need of an alternative school setting
+• Students who are wards of the state, in foster care, or are homeless.

 Requirements